RiccardoCorr/ADM-HW5/README.md

 The repository has the following files and folders:

 * __`main.ipynb`__
-    > The Jupyter notebook with the solutions to all the questions.
+    > The Jupyter notebook with the solutions to all the questions, containing the graph analysis and both backend and frontend implementations.
 The cells are already executed.